Prof-Lasher/BIFX551_SPRING24/README.md

 * Best practices for developing code
 * R programming and package development within RStudio
 * Version tracking and Collaborative software development using GitHub / git
-* Creating Data visulaizations to be able to understand information about a given dataset
+* Creating Data visualizations to be able to understand information about a given dataset
 * Linear regression and other data mining techinques

 ### Grading